 Episcopal students not enrolled in the certificate program take two years of Contextual Education, one of which is in a parish.
 They typically

 All parish placement sites and mentors must meet the minimum requirements for ConEd II and list their site in the ConEd II directory.
-A site mentor should review the Guidelines for Ecclesial Practices (PDF) to ensure that their site is an appropriate placement before applying to the site directory.
+A site mentor should review the Guidelines for Ecclesial Practices (PDF) under the Forms tab in the Con Ed II section to ensure that their site is an appropriate placement before applying to the site directory.

 Additional requirements for Episcopal Contextual Education are: